riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 {% endhighlight %}
 </div>

 Here's where the information we gleaned from `meteor list` comes into play.
-We need to include all the packages used by our application, so set up an array, `packages`, that contains them.
+We set up a `packages` array to contain our list of packages.
 Note for third party packages the version number is required.

-`api.use` indicates which packages are required by our `lib` package.
+`api.use` indicates which packages are required by our custom package and makes use of the package array we put together.

 `api.imply` exposes the internal packages of the `lib` package to any packages that in turn use `lib`.
 This means for instance that if you use the `lib` package in a second package, say `secondpackage`, then `secondpackage` has access to `iron:router` etc. without having to explicitly include it in it's own `package.js` file.

 This is very useful as it means you only need to specify a dependency once and don't need to worry about conflicting version numbers for the same 3rd party package creeping into different parts of your application's `package.js` files.
+If you're a little confused, don't worry, when we implement the `core` package we'll see a concrete example of `imply` which will help to better illustrate why `imply` is so useful.

+Next we have the `addFiles` section.

 <div class="no-select-button">
 {% highlight JavaScript %}